 When do I have to start charging VAT to my customers?

-When your business income reaches the VAT registration threshold, you will need to consider whether you need to register for VAT.
+When your business income reaches the VAT registration threshold, you must consider whether you are legally obliged to register for VAT (this is compulsory registration)..

-There are two separate tests for VAT registration:
+There are two separate tests for compulsory VAT registration:

 Each month you need to total your sales for the month.
-You then need to keep a 12 month running total ie the total amount for that month and the preceding 11 months of your VAT taxable turnover.
+You then need to keep a 12 month running total, that is, the total amount for that month and the preceding 11 months of your VAT taxable turnover.
 For many businesses, the VAT taxable turnover and sales will be the same.
-When that total reaches the VAT registration threshold (£85,000 for a 12 month period in 2018/19), you need to register by the end of the following month
+When that total reaches the VAT registration threshold (£85,000 for a 12-month period ending in 2020/21), you need to register by the end of the following month.

-- If at the start of any 30 day period you believe that your VAT taxable turnover for that 30-day period alone will exceed the VAT registration threshold (£85,000 for 2018/19), you need to register immediately.
+- If at the start of any 30-day period you believe that your VAT taxable turnover for that 30-day period alone will exceed the VAT registration threshold (£85,000 for 2020/21), you need to register immediately.

 Once you are registered for VAT you must then add VAT to your sales invoices at the appropriate rate and complete VAT returns.